13 spectacular views to seek out during your next Norwegian self drive tour

 Travel insurance is compulsory for all tours with 50 Degrees North.
 The safety of our travellers, staff and operators is a major priority of 50 Degrees North.
 With an operational office in Norway, 50 Degrees North has access to an up-to-the-minute flow of information regarding the countries we work in.
 We are also in regular contact with the various operators we use.
 Their in-depth knowledge and understanding of their various areas is vital.

-Written by Jayde Kincaid, who married a Norwegian, and was happily (albeit with some hesitation) introduced to a world of Norwegian every day food habits.
+Written by Jayde Kincaid, an Australian who married a Norwegian, and was happily (albeit with some hesitation) introduced to a world of Norwegian every day food habits.

-At 50 Degrees North, we want to encourage our travellers to try local Norwegian food & drink.
-This may seem difficult in Scandinavia in general without a large budget, and in particular Norway.
-Some of the more remote villages you might visit have limited restaurants or cafes, some of which can be pretty expensive.
-There is certainly no street food!
-One way to get about sampling local food is by self-catering.
-You will find plenty of friendly locals in the small town grocery stores and supermarkets who will be happy to help you picking out local ingredients.
-Just don’t be shy – ask!
-And, don’t rush – make your local small town shopping part of your holiday experience.
-Read the local notice boards, and enjoy an ice cream out the front when you have finished.
-It is what the locals do!
+At 50 Degrees North, we want to encourage our travellers to try local Norwegian food and drink.
+This may seem daunting in Norway, where restaurants and cafés can be expensive and some of the more remote villages have limited options.
+There is certainly no street food.
+One of the best ways to sample local flavours without stretching the budget is by self-catering.
+You will find friendly locals in small town grocery stores and supermarkets who are happy to help you pick out ingredients.
+Don't be shy, ask.
+And don't rush: make the local supermarket part of your holiday experience.
+Read the notice boards, and enjoy an ice cream out the front when you have finished.
+It is what the locals do.

-Norway has an extensive range of grocery stores, and in most small villages you will find at least one, if not two or three grocery stores.
-However, they do have limited opening hours, and except for ‘Bunnpris’, they are all closed on Sundays.
-You will see the weekend hours shown in brackets on the store sign out front.
-If you are arriving in a larger town, we do suggest you stock up with some staples before you head out into the mountains or on a coastal drive.
+Norway has an extensive range of grocery stores, and in most small villages you will find at least one, sometimes two or three.
+Opening hours are limited, and most chains are closed on Sundays, with the exception of Bunnpris.
+Weekend hours are usually displayed in brackets on the sign out front.
+If you are heading into the mountains or along a remote coastal route, stock up with staples before you leave a larger town.

 A few tips: